Musicopia Staff Bios

 Rasaq Lawal is a NASM certified group fitness instructor, director, producer, and choreographer, who has performed on leading platforms such as So You Think You Can Dance Season Six ( Celebrity Judge Round).
 He has also shared the stage with Academy Award Winning group “Three 6 Mafia” and Grammy Award Winner Wizkid.
 He was Semi- Finalist in the American College Dance Associate, an inductee of Nu Delta Alpha Dance Honor Society and Houston RAW Artist Nominee.
 Rasaq went to Washington and Lee University (B.A. in Economics and Dance Composition).
 He has always been an agent for Diversity and Inclusion as exemplified by his Princeton Prize on Race Relations.
 His passion for dance, youth and personal development led him to being a Dance and Mindfulness Educator at Mastery Charter School and Philadelphia School District.
 He has facilitated community programming for over 10 years with the intention of getting communities to engage in joyous movement and wellness practices.

 Kate Lombardi received her Bachelor of Fine Arts from The University of the Arts and Certificates from Bryn Mawr College’s Nonprofit Executive Leadership Institute and Boston University’s Professional Fundraising program.
 She began working with Musicopia affiliate, Dancing Classrooms Philly (DCP), in 2008 as a Teaching Artist, when she had the honor of being trained in the Dulaine Method by Dancing Classrooms (DC) founder, Pierre Dulaine.
 She then took on the position of Education Liaison and later Artistic and Education Director.
 In 2014, Kate received certification as DC Global Network Senior Teaching Artist and in 2018, found true joy in her role as Managing Director of DCP, which through social dance is helping to mold the lives and spark an artistic flare in children throughout the Philadelphia region.
 In 2018, Kate began working more closely with Musicopia as the Musicopia Drumline Manager.
-Kate is now the Philanthropy Manager for both Musicopa and affiliate Dancing Classrooms Philly.
+Kate now serves as Director of Philanthropy and Community for both Musicopa and DCP.
 Continuing to explore her own dance artistry, Kate performs with SHARP, Dancefusion, and Anne Marie Mulgrew & Dancers in Philadelphia, where she enjoys both reconstructing historical modern dance works and exploring new choreography by local artists.

 Senior Director of Programming